 Established in 1938, the history graduate program is one of the oldest at Marshall University.
 During the last fifty years more than 300 Master of Arts degrees in history have been awarded.
-Although many students have concentrated on U. S. and European history, the department also offers courses in Asian, Middle Eastern, Latin American, African American, and Women’s history.
+Although many students have concentrated on U. S. and European history, the department also offers courses in Asian, Latin American, African American, and Women’s history.

 In all fields of study students receive personal attention and direction that is often not available in larger graduate programs.
 Students may pursue either the thesis option or Non-thesis option, but are encouraged to write a Master’s thesis.

 |Undergraduate Requirements||Students who have not completed an undergraduate major in history must have at least 15 credit hours of undergraduate courses in history, including 12 credit hours in the World and U.S. History survey courses.
-Student with deficiencies in these areas should apply for conditional admission to the program and may be asked to take undergraduate courses suggested by the Director of Graduate Studies before being fully admitted to the program.|
+StudentS with deficiencies in these areas should apply for conditional admission to the program and may be asked to take undergraduate courses suggested by the Director of Graduate Studies before being fully admitted to the program.|

 Graduate Admissions Deadlines